lubochka/keshet-test/README.md

 Responsible for data persistence and queries.
 Exposes endpoints to:
 - Filter and paginate invoices
 - Upsert (insert/update) invoices into the database
+- For local demo at angular app, will connect to this service instead of api gateway which requires more complex setup.
+Therefore there is authguard on the query api calls

 ### api-gateway
 **Client-facing unified API.**